Is There a Lemon Law For Defective Cars Sold In Ontario?

 In Ontario, the Consumer Protection Act, 2002 Contains Statutory Warranty Provisions Requiring That the Automobile Be Fit For the Intended Use.
 Accordingly, When a Consumer Buys a Defective Automobiles From a Business the Consumer May Have Protection.

-A Helpful Guide For How to Determine Whether the Consumer Protection Act, 2002 Applies As An Automobile Lemon Law
+Understanding Whether the Consumer Protection Act, 2002 Applies As a Lemon Law For Automobile Sales

 An unfortunately all too common consumer protection issues case, usually proceeding in the Small Claims Court, involves the purchase of a used vehicle from a dealer, rather than private sale, where the vehicle is subsequently discovered as having significant mechanical defects that render the vehicle unfit for the intended purpose - the intended purpose being as a personal use automobile.